MrSpaar/SQLpp/README.md

 ## Runtime

-The library also provides a runtime API, which is a thin wrapper around the SQLite C API.
+The library also provides a runtime API, which is a thin wrapper around the SQLite C API:
-It is not checked at compile time and is not type safe.

-Here is an example of how to use it :
 ```cpp
 #include "macros.h"
 using namespace sqlpp;